dee1024/sloth/README.md

 =========
 Sloth is A tool to generate scaffold code from SQL databases.
 You just need to specify your application database may be used.
+If you know what the code generator does in Ruby on Rails, Sloth works just like that, but it’s specific to JAVA language now.
 Read this in other languages: [中文](/README_CN.md)

 Features